Markus Torgeby

-Markus Torgeby (born 1976) is a Swedish ultramarathon runner and author.
+Markus Torgeby (born 1976) is a Swedish runner and author.
 His foot was injured during a high-altitude training and triggered a life crisis.
 Later, he took four years of self-selected solitude life in a hut in the forests of Jämtland, Northern Sweden.
 He has published two books: The Runner: Four Years Living and Running in the Wilderness (2015), and Under the Open Skies (2020).